Chandler/lightroom_preview_exporter/README.md

     writing: photos/DSC_2232.JPG
     ...

-If you don't have a catalog file or don't care about restoring the original filenames, you can use the extract_image.py script directly on individal preview files.
+If you don't have a catalog file or don't care about restoring the original filenames, you can use the extract_image.py script directly on individual preview files.

     ./extract_image.py path/to/single/preview.lrprev output